vigneshavm/Interview-questions/Javascript1.md

 <br>

-## Query string values of the current page
+## How do you get the query string values of the current page in JavaScript?

 <!-- Update here: /questions/how-do-you-get-the-query-string-values-of-the-current-page-in-javascript/en-US.mdx -->